How to Make Meringue (French Method)

 It is optional, but a pinch of cream of tartar or a few drops of lemon juice or vinegar are often added here.
 These acidic ingredients, though not absolutely necessary, will lower the ph and in turn strengthen the proteins and create a more stable meringue.

-Once your whites have reached soft peaks, continue mixing on low speed while adding the sugar in slowly.
+Once your whites have reached soft peaks, continue mixing on medium speed while adding the sugar in slowly.
 I add about 1 tablespoon at a time and wait about 15 seconds before the next addition.
 Not rushing this process is really key to making the mixture stable.

 Watch the egg whites carefully and stop beating once you reach stiff peaks.
 The whites will look glossy and the whites should stand up straight with just a slight bend on the end.
-That second picture at the top of the post is a good example of stiff peaks.
+See the picture below for how the peaks should look.

 If you take the whites too far the gloss will go away and they will start to break down, look dry, and begin separating.
 If you go this far you need to stop and start over!
 This is much more difficult to do with the higher ratio of sugar, but it is a little easier to go to far if you are using the 1:1 sugar ratio.
 The below picture is showing what broken meringue looks like.